Aims

 The primary goal of the student’s first year is to put them in a position to hit the ground running at the beginning of their second year, with a fully developed and agreed research plan for the last two to three years of their thesis, and, preferably, with a significant chunk of relevant research and training already completed.
 To this end, students and supervisors are encouraged to begin discussion of possible topics as soon as the student arrives, and to initiate exploratory research, skills training, literature surveys etc, as soon as is practicable.
 If supervisors do not feel that satisfactory progress has been made towards agreeing and developing a possible topic within six months of the student arriving (usually March 1st of the first year), then they should allocate a topic within the broad area of interest stated on the student’s application.
 A student who objects to the proposed topic may approach the Postgraduate Education Committee over a change in supervisor, but should be prepared to accept a proposal from the secondary supervisor.

-Assessment will take place at the end of the first year, with the submission of a 5000 word report in June.
-This typically comprises a literature review motivating the choice of research topic, as well as a summary of the student’s progress over the previous months and account of experimental and theoretical work completed.
-The report must also include a timeline and proposal outlining the research planned for the next two to three years of work (guided by the remaining number of funded years a student has), directed towards the completion of a PhD in that period.
+Assessment will take place around June of the first year, followed by the submission of a 5000 word report.
+This typically comprises a literature review motivating the choice of research topic, a summary of progress over the previous months and experimental and theoretical work completed, and a timeline and proposal outlining the research planned for the next two to three years of work.
 The student will also submit a Development Log that outlines their participation in seminars and training over the first year.
 This is to meet University and Research Council requirements for postgraduate training as well as to identify any gaps in training that should be met in the remainder of the PhD.

-The report is distributed to and evaluated by the student’s primary supervisor and advisor and by two representatives of the Postgraduate Education Committee, typically the Postgraduate Tutors.
-A five way meeting is then held with the student.
+The report is evaluated by the student’s primary supervisor and advisor and by two representatives of the Postgraduate Education Committee, following which a first year review meeting is held with the student.
 A recommendation would normally then be made to the School of Clinical Medicine Degree Committee that the student be upgraded from being probationary to being fully registered for a PhD and where required, to the funding body recommending the grant be continued for the remaining years.
-These recommendations can only be made following the first year review meeting.
 It is the supervisor’s responsibility to ensure that these occur on a reasonable time-scale – unless there are exceptional circumstances, we would expect the evaluation process to be completed by the end of July.

 A mid-PhD review will also be held as an additional opportunity to ensure students are still on track with a clear idea of planned projects and their timely delivery (within the number of funded years of their PhD), to consider whether the student has any outstanding training needs, and to ensure that students have begun to think about possible next career steps and make use of the excellent career and mentoring resources available to them both in the CBU and wider University.